Log Burner Installation Cost

 How Much to Install a Log Burner?

-It will cost £2,300 to install a log burner if no chimney is present, including installing a twin wall chimney system and installing a log burner to HETAS standards.
+This price includes installing a twin-wall chimney system and installing a log burner to HETAS standards.

 House is a new build with no chimney.
 I want to replace the electric fire with a log burner, but need to know if it's possible without a chimney?

-To find the best price for installing a log burner, you should compare up to 3 quotes from professional tradespeople.
-Save money, stress and time finding a qualified builder by using MyJobQuote’s easy form.
+Save money, stress, and time finding a qualified builder by using MyJobQuote’s easy form.

 Cost of Log Burner Installation